Conferences & Symposia

 The Press Club of Long Island sponsors this regional conference geared toward professional and student journalists.
 The conference features panel discussions and workshops on covering the Trump White House, cannabis, climate change, how to get a job in the current media landscape, entrepreneurial journalism, investigative reporting, and much more.
 This event is open to the public.

 Conference events are free for Hofstra students, faculty, and staff with current HofstraCard, except for the opening reception and Saturday keynote lunch.
-Advanced registration required.
+Advanced registration is required.
 For more information and to register, visit http://www.pcli.org/2020r1c/.

 Friday and Saturday, October 11 and 12